 - Stopping procrastination and becoming better at time management

 - Being featured on TV and in the press

-Most clients have two telephone or Skype coaching sessions per month.
+Most clients have two Zoom coaching sessions per month.
 During your coaching session you’ll be asked questions which are designed to stretch you and help you think about your life in new ways.
 There’ll be homework between sessions, and you’ll end up doing much more than you ever would on your own.

-Many people find they can open up more in a telephone coaching session than they ever would face to face.
+Many people find they can open up more on a remote coaching session than they would in person.
 It also cuts down on wasted time because you don’t have to travel to a meeting and sessions can be totally at your convenience.

 Joanne says: “I specialise in coaching people who work in the media and creative industries.
 Having worked in the media for many years as a journalist and TV producer, I have a particular understanding of the challenges people in the media face.
-Former clients include freelance journalists, PR professionals, former MP’s, BBC staff; TV presenters, broadcasters and writers.
+Former clients include freelance and staff journalists, PR professionals, digital media pros, BBC staff, TV presenters and producers, broadcasters and writers.

-Single coaching session – £125 – most useful if you have a specific issue to focus on, such as an upcoming job interview
+- Single coaching session (45 to 60 minutes) – £135 – most useful if you have a specific issue to focus on, such as an upcoming job interview

-Three sessions – £275 – this is the most popular option; sessions are usually spread over 6-8 weeks
+- Three sessions (3 x 45-60 minutes) – £345 – this is the most popular option; coaching sessions are usually spread over 6-8 weeks

 - Six month superboost – £750 – six x 60 minute coaching sessions spread over six months, plus ongoing email support; for people who want more ongoing support or who are looking for a bigger career overhaul